 Check the junction boxes to see if the wires have been chewed by any rodents or insects.
 That sort of thing is rare, but if you do find it, call either a local licensed electrician or your solar installation company to get the problem repaired ASAP.

-Solar Panel Maintenance Is Really Easy
+Solar Panel Maintenance is Really Easy

 One of the many great things about going solar is how easy the maintenance is.
-It just doesn’t take much to keep your system functioning well.
+It simply doesn’t take much to keep your system functioning well.
 The occasional inspection and routine cleaning are all it should take to keep everything working perfectly for decades.